tejavardhan8978/Application/docs/specification/Implementation.md

 ### Process:
 1) Navigate to the Inventory page.
 2) Select the option to add a new item, leading to a new view.
+3) Enter the required information.
+Please keep in mind that the Date should be in the format of YYYY-MM-DD (Example: '2024-12-24').
+The application will not accept any other format of the date.
-3) Enter the required information and press Save (You can also hit cancel to abort.)
+4) Clicking Save will now save the item you have added to the  database.
+(You can also hit cancel to abort.)
-4) Your item should be in your inventory now.
+5) Your item should be in your inventory now.

 ## Add to the Recipe
-We were able to implement a similar process for adding an recipe.
+We were able to implement a similar process for adding a recipe.
 Again using 2 views, 2 controllers, and 3 models.
 From the launch hit Recipes to see one of the views which displays information about the recipes called Recipe-Home.
 From here you can select add new recipe which takes you to our second view AddToRecipe.
 Once again please enter all information correctly.
 Then hit save once more information entered is passed to the AddToRecipeController where a recipe